Above: shirts in second hand shop, Glasgow.

 When I moved to Dunoon around 10 years ago my partner gave me a book about the designer Robert Stewart.
 I vaguely knew Robert Stewart’s name, as the undergraduate course I had done at Glasgow School of Art (GSA) was taught by two of his students: Liz Munro and Ann E. Ferguson.
 What I hadn’t appreciated before reading the book was Stewart’s association with Cowal, the Scottish west coast peninsula Dunoon is located on.

-The bool Robert Stewart : Design 1946-95 by the textile historian Liz Arthur, tells the story of Stewart’s long career as both an influential design educator and a prolific designer / maker.
+The book Robert Stewart : Design 1946-95 by the textile historian Liz Arthur, tells the story of Stewart’s long career as both an influential design educator and a prolific designer / maker.
 Stewart produced an enormous range of textiles, graphics, enamels and ceramics throughout the post-war era.
 He worked with Liberty's on a range of silk scarves, Dovecot studios, Pringle developing a variety of knitted and printed garments

 Above: A Robert Stewart Liberty print scarf.